hopglass/hopglass/README.md

 - `site` the site code
 - `name` the defined written name for this site code

-If neither `siteNames` nor `showSites` are set, site statistics and node info won't be displayed
+If `siteNames` is not set, site-related statistics and node info won't be displayed.

 Example for `siteNames`: